 Unless you’ve been living under a rock these past few months, you have probably heard about the novel coronavirus pandemic that has forced countries to go on total lockdowns all across the globe.
 With the government requiring people to practice social distancing and self-quarantine procedures as well as various establishments closed, it’s easy to see how businesses, both big and small, and regardless of where you are located in the world, can suffer huge losses.

-Bigger companies should have emergency procedures in place to allow them to survive during these trying times, so we’re going to focus on helping small business owners instead.
-In this article, we are going to share with you valuable tips on how you can keep your business afloat for as long as the pandemic’s a threat.
+Bigger companies should have emergency procedures in place to allow businesses to survive during these trying times, so we’re going to focus on helping small business owners instead.
+In this article, we are going to share with you valuable tips on how your business can survive for as long as the pandemic’s a threat.
 Let’s get started.

 Apply for a business grant.

 Speaking of financial assistance, there are different government-sponsored programs specifically dedicated to helping small business owners financially.
 We recommend you to apply for all the programs that you are eligible for.
 You see, due to the number of applicants per program and the current skeletal workforce processing the applications, getting approved for one can take quite a while.
 By submitting multiple applications as early as possible will not only increase your chances of getting approved for one but will also help make the process faster.

 The first thing that you can do in order to make ends meet is to take out a loan.
 The best thing about applying for a loan right now is that most financial institutions are currently offering more flexible payment terms.
 Small business owners who are currently employed can also consider tapping into employee benefits such as financial assistance and cash advance opportunities provided by companies like OpenCashAdvance.

 Your company and financial institutions are also not the only loan options available.
 You can also consider your personal network as a source of finances.
 Borrowing money from a friend or family member is also something that we recommend.
 Depending on the person who’s going to loan money to you, you can even be spared from high-interest rates and enjoy flexible payment arrangements.